OlGe404/microk8s/README.md

 the necessary packages and ansible collections:

 ```
+sudo apt install python3-pip -y && \
 python3 -m pip install --upgrade --user -r requirements.txt && \
 ansible-galaxy collection install -r requirements.yaml
 ```

-## Installation
+## Install
 Run the following commands to start the installation:
   * Start with <code>ansible-playbook install.yaml</code> and provide your sudo password
-  * Refresh your groups with <code>newgrp microk8s</code>
-  * Refresh your shell with <code>. /etc/profile.d/microk8s.sh</code>
+  * Refresh your shell with <code>su - $(whoami)</code>
   * Ensure the client works with <code>mkctl get pods --all-namespaces</code>

-The UI will be available at <code>http://localhost:30001</code> after the installation.
+The kubernetes-dashboard UI will be available at <code>http://localhost:30001</code>.

-### Start/Stop microk8s
+### Interact with microk8s
-After the installation, microk8s will be started but it won't be added to the autostart.
+After the installation, microk8s will be running but it won't be added to the autostart.

 To start microk8s, run `microk8s start && microk8s status --wait-ready`.
 It can take some time for all services to be ready/running and available via nodeports, ingresses etc. even after